 Roberta Rudnick is a professor in the Department of Earth Sciences at the University of California, Santa Barbara.
 Her research focuses on the origin and evolution of the continents, particularly the lower continental crust and the underlying mantle lithosphere.
 Emphasis is placed on integration of data from a wide diversity of sources, including petrography, petrology, major and trace element geochemistry, stable and radiogenic isotope geochemistry, and geophysics in order to determine the bulk composition of the crust, the processes that have influenced its composition through time, and why the Earth has continents.
-She is a Geochemistry Fellow and a Fellow of the American Geophysical Union.
+Roberta is an elected Fellow of a number of professional societies, including the Geochemical Society and the European Association of Geochemistry, and is a member of the American Academy of Arts and Sciences, the US National Academy of Sciences, and a foreign associate of the Chinese Academy of Sciences.

 Bethany Ehlmann is a Professor of Planetary Science at the Division of Geological and Planetary Sciences, California Institute of Technology and a Research Scientist at the Jet Propulsion Laboratory.
 Her research group develops and applies infrared spectroscopy and other remote sensing methods to understand the evolution of planetary surfaces across the solar system.
 Much of her research focuses on rover- and orbiter-based data to understand the geologic history of Mars, particularly the mineralogical and chemical record of hydrothermal processes, groundwaters, lake systems, and long-term climate change.
 Other recent and ongoing projects include orbiter-based studies of water-rock reactions on the asteroid Ceres, development of instruments for future planetary missions, and microimaging spectroscopy of meteorites and mafic and ultramafic deep drill cores from the Oman ophiolite and Hawaii.
 She received her undergraduate degree at Washington University in St. Louis, master’s degrees from the University of Oxford, Ph.D. at Brown University, and was a Marie Curie Fellow at the Institut d’Astrophysique Spatiale, prior to her position at Caltech.